 Really.
 The washing machine is doing most of the hard labor.
 What do you do?
 Hang up your clean clothing in your closet.
 Fold freshly laundered items and set them into your drawers.

 If you have a lot of clothing, putting it away is a hassle.
 You must find an empty hanger.
 Then you need to squeeze it onto the clothing rod between other items.
 Or you hang it at the end of the rod so there’s no system in your closet, making it more difficult to find what you want when you want to wear it.

-Doing laundry once (or even twice) a week, means that you have a laundry basket of items to put away.
-This takes much less time that it does to put away two weeks or a month of clean clothing.
+Doing laundry once (or even twice) a week means that you have a laundry basket of items to put away.
+This takes much less time than it does to put away two weeks or a month of clean clothing.